This post contains affiliate links. I earn money from qualifying purchases.

 Ozarka has larger bottles of water, and I also tend to find that Trader Joe’s has some of the cheaper bottles of water.

 I have several of these refillable Vapour water bottles that are my favorite for carrying around with me when traveling.
+When they are empty they roll up small enough to put in a day bag.
 While they are great for walking around and easy to clean, I do wish they were available in larger sizes.

 Refillable Water Jug